DelroyGayle/KoolAIChess/TESTING.md

    Long algebraic notation takes more space and is no longer commonly used in print; however, it has the advantage of clarity.

-   Therefore, this program produces the output of all moves in LAN *without hyphens* so that an user such as I,<br> can read the moves clearly without too much difficulty;<br>that is, *what moves were made from what to where, and what piece was moved.*<p>
+   Therefore, this program produces the output of all moves in LAN *without hyphens* so that an user such as I,<br> can read the moves clearly without too much difficulty;<br>that is, *what moves were made from what square to which square, and what piece was moved.*<p>
    Please note: this is LAN as opposed to strict SAN as expected in the PGN Standard.
 Nevertheless, PGN files can indeed contain LAN and Chess-playing software should understand LAN.<p>
    The main purpose of this test is that:
    1. Game moves recorded in SAN are converted to LAN when played by this program.